melindae/bike-barn/README.md

 	You can:
 		-Add and remove motorcycles from your fleet
 		-Edit their details, color, year, etc
-		-Mark them as ready, or not
+		-Mark them as ready or out of service
 		-Sort by any field
 		-Add and edit individual maintenance logs for each bike -See, at a glance, the composition of your fleet by year, type or ready status